resheku/my-awesome/README.md

 - [sdmg15/Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - :link: Some useful websites for programmers.
 - [sdras/awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
 - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps
-- [shuaibiyy/awesome-terraform](https://github.com/shuaibiyy/awesome-terraform) - Curated list of resources on HashiCorp's Terraform
+- [shuaibiyy/awesome-tf](https://github.com/shuaibiyy/awesome-tf) - Curated list of resources on HashiCorp's Terraform and OpenTofu
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [sindresorhus/quick-look-plugins](https://github.com/sindresorhus/quick-look-plugins) - List of useful Quick Look plugins for developers
 - [sourcery-ai/sourcery](https://github.com/sourcery-ai/sourcery) - Automatically review and improve your Python code. ⭐ this repo and Sourcery Starbot will send you a PR.
 Or install our CLI to improve your code locally